-Here are a handful of Polish cultural facts that will help you understand more about this beautiful country and per people.
+Here is a handful of incredible information about Poland that will help you understand more about this beautiful country and per people.

 - Until the 12th century, all literature written in medieval Poland was done in Latin and was generally anonymous.

 - Expression through the written word mostly came in the form of poetry, prayers, mourning and the recording of historical events.